What are dental implants?

-The best way to receive an accurate estimate your dental implant cost at our Pocatello, Blackfoot, and Preston offices is to request a consultation appointment with Dr. Baker and Jepsen.
+The best way to receive an accurate estimate your dental implant cost at our Pocatello and Blackfoot offices is to request a consultation appointment with Dr. Baker and Jepsen.
 During this first visit, you and your oral surgeon will work together to develop a treatment plan — your cost estimate will be determined at this time.

 Can my child receive dental implants?